I work with teams to research, plan and deliver their communications activities.

 My recent communications experience includes:

-Managing communications for a groundbreaking COVID-19 saliva testing trial, collaborating at pace with NHS, local government, public health, school and university teams to engage participants and inform communities.
+Managing communications for a groundbreaking COVID-19 saliva testing trial, collaborating at pace with NHS, local government, public health, school and university teams to build a new service from the ground up, engage participants and inform communities.

 ⇑ Increased participation ⇑ Kept diverse stakeholders up to date

 Working with an MBA leadership team to research, prioritise and then project manage a number of improvements to their internal and external communications.

 ⇑ Reduced team workload ⇑ Improved student and alumni engagement